jfxueX/Debugging/gdb/books/debugging-with-gdb/10-examining-data.md

    These functions require GDB to be configured with `Python` support.

 - `$_memeq(buf1, buf2, length)`

    Returns one if the length bytes at the addresses given by buf1 and buf2 are equal.
    Otherwise it returns zero.

 - `$_regex(str, regex)`

    Returns one if the string str matches the regular expression regex.
 Otherwise it returns zero.

-   The syntax of the regular expression is that specified by `Python`&rsquo;s regular expression support.
+   The syntax of the regular expression is that specified by `Python`'s regular expression support.

 - `$_streq(str1, str2)`

    Returns one if the strings str1 and str2 are equal.
    Otherwise it returns zero.

 - `$_strlen(str)`

    Returns the length of string str.

 - `$_caller_is(name[, number_of_frames])`

-   Returns one if the calling function&rsquo;s name is equal to name.
+   Returns one if the calling function's name is equal to name.
    Otherwise it returns zero.

    If the optional argument `number_of_frames` is provided,